 How About Long-Term Care Expenses?

 This extended care is not cheap.
 Your family will not be the best choice for being caregivers and are often not in a position to easily do so.
 They will have their own careers, families, and responsibilities to take care of … not just you.
 Paid care can wipe out even significant savings.
-Plus, if you have a spouse or partner, the cost of care services can adversely impact the income and lifestyle of that person.
+Plus, if you have a spouse or partner, the cost of care services can adversely impact that person's income and lifestyle.

 Since health insurance, including Medicareand supplements, will not pay for the majority of these costs, you need to plan well ahead of the time you will need care.
 Otherwise, you will pay for these costs yourself, or your family will become caregiver … or both.